orchidchetiaphukan/stress_recognition_Xmer/README.md

 # stress_recognition_Transformer

-This repo is the official repo for "Stress recognition using Transformer" work submitted to Electronic Governance with Emerging Technologies Conference
+This is the official repository for "Stress recognition using Transformer" work submitted to Electronic Governance with Emerging Technologies Conference
 (Link: http://egetc.org/).